btdevdocs/btdevdocs.github.io/Developer.md

 ## Proficiency Tier

+Each proficiency tier represents a skill and training level equal to qualatative factors outlined by clicking below.
+This is not meant to

 | Level | Seniority | Position | Proficiency |
 | :---: | :---: | :---: | :---: |
 | 1 | Junior | [D1 - Developer 1](#d1---developer-1) | ⭐ |